spinnaker/spinnaker.github.io/setup/ci/codebuild.md

 ## Configure your pipeline trigger (Optional)

-Configure your pipeline to be triggered when AWS CodeBuild build completes:
+Configure your pipeline to be triggered when an AWS CodeBuild build completes:

 1. Follow [instructions](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/getting-started-build.html) to
 set up a notification rule for your project.
 To trigger the pipeline on completion of the build,